 Kirtan is the heart and soul of yoga: a deep reservoir of all-satisfying waters that allows you to experience inner peace and spiritual happiness.
 The more you drink from this reservoir, the more your heart will be filled with spiritual love and comfort.

-Kirtans in the Albuquerque and Santa Fe area
+Kirtans and classes in the Santa Fe area

 Would you like to have a kirtan at your house?
 Contact us and send us a request.